A simple guide to help users to create a blog post in WordPress. Blog posts can be used as articles, recipes, whitepapers, news updates or stories.

 Writing a blog post

-Find a key phrase that has low competition.
-As a small business you don’t need to rank for keywords that have thousands of searches.
+Find a key phrase that has low competition, one that you are able to rank for.
+As a small business, you don’t need to rank for keywords that have thousands of searches.

 Your researched key phrase should be the title of your post.

-A slug is the part of the URL (or address) that identifies the web page or post.
-For example the slug for this very page is “create-a-blog-post-in-wordpress”, which you can see in the address bar.
+A slug is a part of the URL (or address) that identifies the web page or post.
+For example, the slug for this very page is “create-a-blog-post-in-wordpress”, which you can see in the address bar.

-Choose a slug that contains your keywords but is not too long nor complicated.
+Choose a slug that contains your keywords but is not too long or complicated.
 Keep it to as few as 4-6 words.

 If you’d like to change the slug hit the EDIT button, located next to the Permalink, under the title field.